Token Forest Security Policy

 Publisher: Poietic Studio

-Token Forest is a proprietary desktop application published by Poietic Studio.
+Token Forest is a proprietary, local-first desktop application published by Poietic Studio, with no network access by default.
 We take reports about its security and privacy behaviour seriously — especially anything that contradicts our published Privacy Notice.

 Supported versions